On a class of random walks with reinforced memory: The (strongly) reinforced Elephant Random Walk

-for some nontrivial random variable $Y=Y(b,p)$. \end{itemize} \end{thm} \begin{remark} In case $c)$, $\kappa>1/2$, and we suspect the limiting random variable $Y$ again to be non-Gaussian, see Remark~\ref{rem:thmERW1}.
-Note that when $b\geq 1$, we have $p_{\ast\ast}\leq 0$, so that for \textit{each} choice of $p\in(0,1)$, Case $c)$ applies.
-In other words, if $b\geq 1$, the strongly reinforced ERW behaves always superdiffusively.
-Informally, if we set $b=\infty$, then $\kappa=1$, and the elephant goes deterministically in the direction of its first step.
-Note also that in the case $b=0$, the expressions for the covariances under $a)$ and $b)$ agree indeed with those given in Theorem~\ref{thm:ERW1}. \end{remark} \begin{proof} We always refer to the urn with mean replacement matrix $A$ specified in~\eqref{eq:mrepm2}.
+We proceed now to the proof of Theorem~\ref{thm:ERW2}. \begin{proof}[Proof of Theorem~\ref{thm:ERW2}] We always refer to the urn with mean replacement matrix $A$ specified in~\eqref{eq:mrepm2}.
 We may assume that $b>0$, since the case $b=0$ is already covered by Theorem~\ref{thm:ERW1}.
 The eigenvalues of $A$ are given by $\lambda_1=b+1$, $\lambda_2=b+p$, and $\lambda_3=0$.
-Right eigenvectors of $L^1$-norm equals one corresponding to $\lambda_1$, $\lambda_2$ and $\lambda_3$, respectively, are A dual basis of corresponding left eigenvectors is given by
+Right eigenvectors of $L^1$-norm equals one corresponding to $\lambda_1$, $\lambda_2$ and $\lambda_3$, respectively, are A dual basis of the corresponding left eigenvectors is given by

 and